 I’m now passively involved in a few of those early companies as my time is now primarily dedicated to 401GO but I still get excited, as I’m sure my employees do, when I log into that first 401(k) plan and see 100% participation rates and the collective amount our little company is saving for retirement.
-Also, I’m very confident that the full benefit offering that competes with businesses much larger than me allows me to recruit and retain talent that was previously out of reach.
-I have been able to steal away several key employees that were willing to take a cut in pay due to a better overall offering from my company.
+Also, I’m very confident that the full benefit offering of my company competes with businesses much larger than me and allows me to recruit and retain talent that was previously out of reach.
+I have been able to steal away several key employees that left the ‘security’ of a large corporate organization to come work at one of my scrappy start-ups due to a better overall offering from my company.
 Sure, it isn’t just the 401(k) benefits but they do play a key role and I’m confident the plan we offer is better than anything they’d find elsewhere.

 When 401GO was started, the focus was always first on the employee.
 We learned that the way to do what is best for the employee is to also do what is best for the employer.
 Through automation and technology we were able to build the industries most efficient and automated 401(k) administration platform.
 This leads to cost savings and massive scalability.
 Suddenly, we could do plans for companies as small as a single employee (often just the employer).
 This tech-centric approach also makes it possible to offer access to the same premium fund selections and portfolios that the ‘big guys’ can offer while keeping costs low.
 In fact, while the industry average asset under management fee (AUM fee) is above 1.5%, for clients on the 401GO platform that fee is ZERO.
 For the employer, the fees are incredibly low too, at $9 per employee per month it is certainly the least costly benefit for a company to offer and well below industry average.
 As for hidden fees, start-up fees, monthly minimums, we’ve set those to ZERO as well.

 401GO wasn’t created just for small businesses, as business owners ourselves, we recognized the importance of businesses advisers such as CPAs, benefit brokers, insurance providers, payroll providers and such.
-Because of this, our platform was designed to work with them and help them make their jobs easier.
+Because of this, our platform is designed to work with them and help them make their jobs easier.
 For example, integration with payroll systems makes the ongoing work of administering the 401(k) virtually disappear.
-For financial advisors and CPAs that want to offer their clients a 401(k), we handle all the paperwork, administration and compliance associated with a retirement plan so that adviser can focus on advising and taking care of their clients.
+For financial advisors and CPAs that want to offer their clients a 401(k), we handle all the paperwork, administration and compliance associated with a retirement plan so that adviser can focus on advising and taking care of their clients more pressing needs.

 For me and my small company, the search for a 401(k) resulted in a “happily ever after” ending.
 It took over two years to build the solution we were looking for and it is still in constant refinement but the end goal has already been met.
 I’m proud to say, my small business now offers a 401(k) and best of all, its a plan that is more efficient, and ultimately more beneficial to employees than anything my biggest competitor offers.
 Now, all small businesses can offer this amazing benefit.